elygeo/coseis/readme.txt

 Development_).

-Installation - Linux or Mac
+Installation - Linux or Mac OS X
 ---------------------------

 1. A Fortran 95 compiler is required.
 SORD has been tested with GNU, IBM,